Charlie9009/CI_MS1_MYGYM/README.md

 * **Booking section**

-    * Beneath the nav bar there is a heading to welcome the user to the page and to reasure them they are on the schedule page.
+    * Beneath the navigation bar there is a heading to welcome the user to the page and to reasure them they are on the schedule page.
     * There is a form where the user can book their next training session.

 * **Schedule section**